Data center management

 - data migration - Data migration is the process of transferring data between data storage systems, data formats or computer systems.

-- data protection management (DPM) - Data protection management (DPM) comprises the administration, monitoring and management of backup processes to ensure backup tasks run on schedule and data is securely backed up and recoverable.
+- data protection management (DPM) - Data protection management (DPM) is the administration, monitoring and management of backup processes to ensure backup tasks run on schedule and data is securely backed up and recoverable.

 - data transformation - Data transformation is the process of converting data from one format, such as a database file, XML document or Excel spreadsheet, into another.